jpl16104/Lab-2/README.md

 ![Alt text](https://github.com/user-attachments/assets/9fe9335b-4fb6-44e9-b26b-f576ffbcb36d)

 ### Step 5
+Put the Junit and Hamcrest files in to the resources folder you created when editing the file structure.

+### Step 6
 Outside the source folder there should be a file called pom.xml. open it and felace the code with said code.
 Changes are explained in report:
 ```java
 <project xmlns="http://maven.apache.org/POM/4.0.0"